abhishek23gecv/WEBD_Project_LMS/README.md

-# 📚 BookVerse - Online Library Management System (PHP)
+# 📚 BookVerse - Online Library Management System

 A simple and user-friendly **Online Library Management System** designed for schools and colleges.
 It offers seamless management of library operations through two modules: